Not So Sweet: Climate Change Means Slow-Growing Sugar Maples, Study Finds

 The researchers note that warmer winters may have some benefits, like lower heating bills and longer growing seasons.
 And, adds Templer, maple sugar production has been able to keep up with climate change so far.

-"They can still extract sap and make delicious maple syrup," says Templer.
+"They can still extract sap and make delicious maple syrup," Templer says.
 "The concern is that over the long term, we might not have maple syrup simply because the conditions that are required for making [it] might disappear."